Pandora and the Flying Dutchman (1951) - full transcript

 Pandora!

-It's all this talk
+It's all this talk of the Flying

-dutchman and those old legends.
+Dutchman and those old legends.

-to that yacht and...
+She'll swim to his yacht and...

 Drive me to the pier, will you?